Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacdepositions.md

 ### IDBac Database Depositions
+This flowchart is giude on how to contribute genetically verified strains to the IDBac protein MS public database.

 Click on a step for links to the required tools/pages.

 **IDBac workflows require a mzML file format.
 For guidance on how to convert raw data or mzXML to mzML, see the 'Start Here' tabs to the left.*